Rush Limbo here saying more in five seconds than most hosts will say in their whole careers.

 He just knows who.

-This answer is as immature, defensive, and full of fear as any I have heard, to not be able to say with specificity when a human being gets human rights.
+This answer is as immature, defensive, and full of fear as any I have heard to not be able to say with specificity when a human being gets human rights.

-When does a baby, a two year old still a baby, a year old is still a baby, is it not?
+When does a baby, a two-year-old still a baby, a year old is still a baby, is it not?

 Something.

-But to say that answering the question with specificities above his pay grade is one of the biggest cop-outs, and it's a cop-out owing to the fear he has of angering a bunch of militant, irrelevant, angry women.
+But to say that answering the question with specificities above his pay grade is one of the biggest cop-outs, and it's a cop-out owing to the fear he has of angering a bunch of militant, irrelevant, angry women and offending basic liberal doctrinaire belief.

 So he is a prisoner.

-In he's a prisoner to liberal dogma.
+He's a prisoner to liberal dogma.

 He is not a unifier.